 (ii) If the answer is yes or yes, in part, please explain if these are data kept centrally, by which authority(ies), and what type of information is kept.

-(Niger:
+(Niger: Consider adding new question on corruption)

-B. Measures to increase the effectiveness of transfer and border controls (article 11 (b))
+B. Measures to increase the effectiveness of transfer and border controls (article 11 (b)) (EU – consider specificities of EU common market area.
+Proposed language will be submitted)

-Has your country adopted any measure(s) or standard operating procedure(s) to increase the effectiveness of import, export and transit controls, including, on border control and/or cross-border cooperation to prevent and combat illicit firearms manufacturing and trafficking offences (see also art.
+Has your country adopted any measure(s) (USA) to increase the effectiveness of import, export and transit controls, including, on border control and/or cross-border cooperation to prevent and combat illicit firearms manufacturing and trafficking offences (see also art.
 11 (b)).

 Yes Yes, in part No

-(a) If the answer is no, please explain.
+(a) (USA, Canada – delete)If the answer is no, please explain.

 (b) If the answer is yes or yes, in part, please provide further information and attach, where possible, the procedures and other measures, provide examples of their successful implementation and assess the effectiveness.

-C. Other criminal justice and law enforcement provisions applied to firearm-specific cases (articles 20 and 26 of the Organized Crime Convention)
+C. Other criminal justice and law enforcement provisions applied to firearm-specific cases (articles 20 and 26 of the Organized Crime Convention) (USA, Canada – delete questions 49/50 / Mexico, Costa Rica – include a place holder before deletion)

 Does your country’s legislation provide for the use of special investigative techniques to investigate illicit manufacturing of and/or illicit trafficking in firearms, their parts and components and ammunition (art.
 20 of the Convention)?